 The steady breeze coming in from the outdoors was beyond refreshing this of course also added to the mellow energy of the day.
 George Jones, who the world had lost just one day earlier, crooned throughout, and Ellie our English bull dog spent much of the day snoring gently on her bed.
 This Saturday proved to be a grand entry for the better weather and that is exactly for what we had been pining.

-Our dinner turned out very nicely, although I only did this Ciabatta, The Italian Slipper Bread and the caesar and a new version of humus, Scott undertook the lion’s share of the cooking and made it seem effortless with delicious results.
+Our dinner turned out very nicely, although I only did this Ciabatta bread and the caesar salad, along with new and creamier version of humus, Scott undertook the lion’s share of the cooking and made it seem effortless with delicious results.

 We spent the evening catching up, laughing, and ultimately sitting around the big bonfire in front of the moonlit lake.
 We were friend enjoying a rare stogie together, good wine, and most of all great conversation.
 This was how Saturday nights were meant to be.

 This recipe is one I’ve used before.
 I’m not an acclaimed bread maker, in fact I consider it one of my most prominent culinary weaknesses.
-Fortunately, you don’t have to be a master breadsmith for this Ciabatta, The Italian Slipper Bread to turn out well.
+Fortunately, you don’t have to be a master breadsmith to learn how to make ciabatta bread.
 We served it with some 25 year old balsalmic vinegar and thus it made a great side for a fantastic evening.

 There’s no need to be a master baker for this easy Italian standard.
 Try making this one soon and let us know what you think.
 We love hearing form our readers and your comments always mean the world to us. -Dan

 See all of our Italian Food Recipes Here!